 The example supplied below is a strategy focusing on how to overcome ‘Time Wasting’ by students, and is just one example of how this series approaches common issues that may be found in classrooms.

 There are twenty-four strategies in this series and are available for purchase as an individual PDF ($5.99) or as bundled set containing five other Classroom Management and Discipline based resources ($19.99).
-If you wish to download the whole set, please click on the button below.
+If you wish to purchase the bundled set, please click on the button below.